-The mystery of the Violaceae family goes deep into even more enigmatic waters when you take into account the African violets – these stunning little beauties hail from the green fields of Africa (no Hemingway pun here, honest) and are totaly unrelated to the viola genus.
+The mystery of the Violaceae family goes deep into even more enigmatic waters when you take into account the African violets – these stunning little beauties hail from the green fields of Africa (no Hemingway pun here, honest) and are totally unrelated to the viola genus.

 Being a lovely quiz question aside, we won’t throw you in the deep end and leave you wondering.
 So welcome to the murky world of violas and pansies.

-That’s when the so-called “pansies” (its origin is the word penséem, in Middle French it stands for thought) entered the lighted stage and became the stuff of legends.
-Or did they become important part of the popular consciousness even earlier?
+That’s when the so-called “pansies” (its origin is the word penséem, in Middle French, it stands for thought) entered the lighted stage and became the stuff of legends.
+Or did they become an important part of the popular consciousness even earlier?
 What’s for sure is that pansies/violas were immortalized by Shakespeare as the “love-in-idleness” plant.

 And the lines “little western flower, / Before milk white, now purple with love’s wound, / And maidens call it love-in-idleness” still ring true today.
 Mind it, that’s from Shakespeare’s play A Midsummer Night’s Dream.
 It was written at the very dawn of the 16th century.